atomisthq/docs/docs/index.md

     integration system.

--   If you already are using Atomist and are interested in writing your own automations, you can begin with the [Developer Quick Start][quick-start] or go straight to the [Developer Guide][dev-guide] to learn how to create and run your own automations.
+-   If you already are using Atomist and are interested in writing your own automations, you can go to the [Developer Guide][dev-guide] to learn how to create and run your own automations.

 [user]: user/index.md (Atomist User Guide)
 [quick-start]: quick-start.md (Atomist Developer Quick Start)